Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 Relying on Rebar3
 -----------------

-Despite the kind support of the rebar3 authors and much time spent on its integration, sometimes our build based on it - for Myriad and the layers based on it - has encountered issues or has been lagging behind our native one.
+Despite the kind support of the rebar3 authors and much time spent on its integration, sometimes our build based on it (for Myriad and the projects built on top of it) has encountered issues or has been lagging behind our native one.

 .. comment Ultimately we expect all pending issues to be solved